 To search for imagery, the only required field is an area of interest (aoi), or alternatively a specific Image ID.
 On the Planet Imagery Search Panel there are multiple options for selecting an area of interest: e.g., selecting the current map extent, the extent of all active layers in your Pro map, drawing a specific area of interest, or using a selected feature to define a polygon aoi.

 Once an area of interest has been set, you can directly search for Planet imagery within ArcGIS.
-To further refine your search results, select the “Filter Results” tab to the left of the “Search” button on the Search Panel.
+To further refine your search results, select the “Filters” tab to the left of the “Search” button on the Search Panel.

 This will open a new panel just for refining your imagery search filters.
-E.g., you can specify a min/max cloud cover threshold, a time of interest, a specific satellite constellation, etc.
+For example, you can specify a min/max cloud cover threshold, spectral bands, a time of interest, a specific satellite constellation, etc.

 Once you are happy with your filters, simply press “<- Back” from the top-left and “Search” from the Imagery Search Panel.
 This will display a list of images that match your search criteria.

 Imagery search results are grouped by date and product type.
 You can explore your search results even further by selecting the drop down arrows left of each result.
 This will show each individual image that is included in that set of date and product results.
 Hover over each image result to see a pop-up window containing the image’s full metadata.

 Additionally by selecting the configure results metadata card above the search results, you can adjust the default metadata fields that are displayed for each individual image so that you can inspect each result in greater detail and display the metadata most important to your curation.

 In 2.2, you won’t see PSScene3Band or PSScene4Band imagery types anymore in the Imagery Search Panel filters.
 Instead, you’ll be able to search for 3, 4, and 8-band PlanetScope imagery using PlanetScope Scene and applying spectral band filters.